How To Make A Mixtape & Get Hired As A DJ – DJ City 2024 Guide

 Mixtape Name and Artwork

-So choose a catchy name that represents the mood and style of your mixtape, as well as you as a DJ.
+So choose a catchy name that represents the mood and style of your mixtape, and you as a DJ.
 Then, design an intriguing piece of artwork to accompany it.
 Whether it’s made up of an eye-catching image or a carefully crafted design, It doesn’t have to be a masterpiece.
-But neglecting it can definitely be detrimental to your mixtape.
-You should also make sure you include your DJ logo on each mix, so your listeners can quickly identify your brand and the creator of the mixtape.
+But neglecting it can be detrimental to your mixtape.Â

 Distribution